 For Android you create the action directly in the automation action.
 The below example will give you 2 actions in your notification.
 The first action will send back an event with the action

-alarm and the second action will open the URL or load a lovelace view.
-To load a lovelace view use
+alarm and the second action will open the URL or load a lovelace view/dashboard.
+If you plan to use a lovelace view the format would be

 When an action is selected an event named